Admissions & Aid

 Awards to qualified students are made in the form of grants and are based upon a demonstration of financial need, coupled with a student’s individual merit.
 In addition to financial aid, two payment schedules are available to accommodate family budgeting and planning needs.

 While Episcopal High School subscribes to the belief of the National Association of Independent Schools (NAIS) that the primary responsibility for funding the cost of education resides with the family, we also understand that it is becoming increasingly difficult for a large percentage of families to afford independent school tuition.
-Episcopal urges talented and motivated students to apply for admission, even if there is a concern over the ability to pay tuition, and encourages parents to request application forms and apply for financial assistance.
+Episcopal urges talented and motivated students to apply for admission, even if there is a concern over the ability to pay tuition, and encourages parents to apply for financial assistance.

-In 2022-23, approximately 34 percent of the student body received financial assistance.
-Approximately $8.4 million in aid is awarded annually, with the average grant equaling about $49,584.
+In 2023-24, approximately 35 percent of the student body received financial assistance.
+Approximately $8.9 million in aid is awarded annually, with the average grant equaling about $51,430.
 The Financial Aid Committee keeps all financial information confidential.
 Financial aid is available to students of any race, color, gender, creed, sexual orientation, or national or ethnic origin.

 APPLYING FOR ASSISTANCE